Published on: Dec 6, 2019

 Canada is a very safe country.
 As of 2019, Canada placed 11th in the world’s safest countries, according to Global Finance Magazine.

 However, no place in the world is 100% safe.
 Bad things can happen anytime and anywhere.
-So, always remind yourself not to lower your guard totally just because you are in Canada.
-(Related: Moving to Toronto?
-Read This First)
+So, you might want to tell yourself not to be too naive and lax just because you are in Canada.

 Canada Is A Bear Country!